alexqfredrickson/notes/aws/aws.md

 SQS queues can be polled using (1) short and (2) long polling techniques.
 They are short-polled by-default.

 In a *short-polling* schema, responses are returned immediately, even if the SQS queue is empty.
+Short polling may fail to deliver messages.

 In a *long-polling* schema, responses are returned as soon as they become available.
 This can reduce SQS costs because empty receives still cost money.
 The maximum long polling wait time is 20 seconds.